-Silvio Berlusconi vows not to run for new term in 2013
+Silvio Berlusconi 'won't seek new term in 2013'

-Italian Prime Minister Silvio Berlusconi has confirmed that he will not run for office again when his current term expires in 2013.
+Italian Prime Minister Silvio Berlusconi has hinted that he will not run for office again when his current term expires in 2013.

 He told reporters he intended to complete his plan to amend Italy's judicial system, and to change the country's constitution before leaving.